Dan’s Famous Whiskey Steak will definitely become your new favorite steak recipe! An easy marinade with ingredients you

-We use our favorite steak marinade for this grilled steak, but you can use it on chicken or pork too!
+We use our favorite steak marinade for this steak recipe, but you can use it on chicken or pork too!
 The whiskey and ketchup not only flavor the meat but tenderizes it too!

 The Best Steak Marinade Recipe

 There are so many steak marinades that you can choose from, and I do suggest that you try as many as you can.

 We’ve tried a lot obviously, just from researching recipes to family favorites like this French Dressing Steak.
 As much fun as it is trying new recipes though we do have our favorites.